parrt/msds501/notes/planning.md

 <a name="power"></a>
 ### Power-to-weight ratio

-**Exercise**: Compute the average horsepower of 8-cylinder engines from a [sample car data set](../data/cars.xls).
+**Exercise**: Compute the average power-to-weight ratio of just the 8-cylinder engines from a [sample car data set](../data/cars.xls).
 The first few rows look like:

 <img src=images/cars.png width=240>

+ENG is the power column.

 Follow the process in our [program work plan](plans/program-planning.pdf).
 Hints: For the sample input-output pairs step of the design process, I actually manually do some interactive work in a spreadsheet.
 Here is one experiment in process: